Mohit5Upadhyay/vscode-jamunDarkTheme/README.md

 # jamuntheme  README

-## best jamun dark theme for coders.
+## Best jamun dark theme for coders.

 Welcome to the Jamun Dark Theme!
 Immerse yourself in the deep, dark, and soothing tones of Jamun, designed to provide an elegant and eye-friendly experience for your coding sessions, text editing, or any application interface that supports theme customization.